Students interested in applying for Autumn 2021, please read the following

 What should the statement of purpose cover?

-The statement (2 pages) should define and emphasize your preparation, special skills, strengths, and goals.
-Let us know your main areas of interest and your reasons for pursuing graduate studies, and describe how our program in comparative literature may suit your needs.
+The statement should define and emphasize your preparation, special skills, strengths, and goals.
+Let us know your main areas of interest and your reasons for pursuing graduate studies, and describe how our program in cinema and media studies may suit your needs.

 What should I use as my writing sample?

 You are welcome to use a copy of an undergraduate research paper or a piece of professional writing (you may wish to revise it first).
 It should reflect your writing style, analytical approach, and scholarly concerns.
-Writing samples are typically 10-15 pages.
+Samples longer than the prescribed number of pages will not be read by the admissions committee.

 Should I contact individual faculty members before applying?